srmainwaring/mathutils/docs/technical_notes/Source/Theory.rst

       P_0^{'}(x) = 0
    \end{cases}

-The computation of the differentiation of the Legendre polynomials is achieved in the method ``Legendre_polynomial_derivative``.
+The computation of the differentiation of the Legendre polynomials is achieved in the function ``Legendre_polynomial_derivative``.

 Factorial
 ---------